 1. Questions About Experience and Background

-These help you understand the candidate’s work history and how well it aligns with the role.
+These questions help you understand the candidate’s work history, familiarity with different account types, and whether their experience aligns with the role you’re hiring for.

 2. Communication Skills